 If you have followed the semiconductor market for a while, you may have run across the strange story of EZchip (EZCH).
 EZCH is seemingly the most (and maybe only) successful survivor out of the multiple network processor (NPU) start-ups funded in the original dot com bubble.
 At the time, the story was that the explosion in Internet infrastructure investment would provide the capital expenditure dollars to feed a whole new crop of networking equipment companies.
-The network processor vendors were supposed to enable these upstarts to compete with the formidable internal ASIC design prowess of Cisco (CSCO) and Juniper (JNPR) et al. Well, a funny thing happened on the way to Internet infrastructure riches.
+The network processor vendors were supposed to enable these upstarts to compete with the formidable internal ASIC design prowess of Cisco (NASDAQ:CSCO) and Juniper (NYSE:JNPR) et al. Well, a funny thing happened on the way to Internet infrastructure riches.
 As...

 |FREE||SA PRO MEMBERS|

 |IDEA GENERATOR||X||Exclusive access to 10 PRO ideas every day|

 |INVESTING IDEAS LIBRARY||X||Exclusive access to PRO library of more than 15,000 ideas|

 |SECTOR EXPERT NETWORK||X||Exclusive access to all sector experts for direct consultation|